 Counseling is essential following a disaster

-The availability of group and individual counseling for hospital staff following two shootings within eight months of each other in Blacksburg, VA, was invaluable, says Mike Hill, RN, the ED director at Montgomery Regional Hospital, which treated 17 victims of the recent shootings at Virginia Tech University.
+The availability of group and individual counseling for hospital staff following two shootings within eight months of each other in Blacksburg, VA, was invaluable, says Mike Hill, RN, the ED director at Montgomery Regional Hospital, which treated 17 victims of the recent shootings at Virginia Tech.

-"When I started 20 years ago, we did not have sessions like this.
-You were just expected to go on your way," he recalls.
+"When I started 20 years ago, we did not have sessions like this; you were just expected to go on your way," he notes.
 "Responders have killed themselves after events like these."

 Each event brought with it its own type of stress, notes Hill.
 In the first incident, a shooting of a hospital security guard and a deputy sheriff in August 2006, the incident involved someone who had grown up in the community.

 "This event occurred with someone the whole ED staff knew and saw shot down," notes David Linkous, RN, MEd, the hospital's emergency planner.
-Hill says, "The [security guard] was a local guy who grew up in the system and had checked on the nurses just before the incident."
+"The psychological stress with those killings was basically worse," says Hill.
+"The [security guard] was a local guy who grew up in the system and had checked on the nurses just before the incident."

 This type of experience, Hill continues, can lead to post-traumatic stress disorder.
 "In fact, some people are still going to counseling for the first event," he notes.